-The Chairman invites the members of the Board to the meetings in writing, indicating the agenda and the motions for resolution thereto.
+The Chairman invites the members of the Board to the meetings in writing, indicating the agenda and the motions for resolution.
 The invitations are sent out at least ten business days prior to the meeting.
-Each member of the Board can request that the Chairman call for a meeting without undue delay.
+Each member of the Board can request that the Chairman calls for a meeting without undue delay.
 In addition to the materials for Board meetings, the members of the Board receive monthly financial reports.

-At the request of one member of the Board, members of the Executive Committee and the Management can be invited to attend Board meetings.
+At the request of a member of the Board, members of the Executive Committee and the Management can be invited to attend Board meetings.
 The Board can determine that other third parties, for example external consultants, may attend part or all of the meetings.
 In the fiscal year under review, the Chief Executive Officer, the Chief Financial Officer and, depending on the agenda items, other members of the Executive Committee and Management of the Company were present at Board meetings and/or Committee meetings.

 Resolutions are adopted by a simple majority of the members of the Board being present.
 Resolutions can also be adopted by unanimous circular decision.
 Resolutions adopted at Board meetings are documented through written minutes.

 The Board has formed the following Committees:

 Audit, Finance, Risk, Quality & Compliance Committee

-In addition, the AFRQCC reviews the basic risk manage¬ment principles and guidelines, the hedging and financing strategies as well as the bases upon which the Board determines risk tolerance levels and limits for exposures of raw material positions.
+In addition, the AFRQCC reviews the basic risk management principles and guidelines, the hedging and financing strategies as well as the bases upon which the Board determines risk tolerance levels and limits for the Company's raw material exposure.
 For details on the financial risk management, see Note 3.7 to the Consolidated Financial Statements.